 The project intends to provide mentorship and trainings for 1500 private sector out-growers on mulberry and non-mulberry silk production, rearing houses management; maintaining environmental conditions required for rearing and entrepreneurship; and finical literacy skills.
 The trainees will be divided into two cohorts with the training and mentorship program taking place over two sessions.

 The first phase of the program will provide participants with production and silk farming training and mentorship.
-Participants will receive te days’ training on the aforementioned .
+Participants will receive three days’ training on the aforementioned technical contents.
 The training will be activity-based, with participants receiving assignments that will be reviewed by the mentors at the end of each session.
 The entrepreneurial and financial literacy training will also focus on enhancing the technical understanding of market segmentation, soft skills, business canvas, and value-added skills, while the mentorship session will concentrate on identifying challenges and opportunities.
 The training will equip participants with how to acquire modern business models in a creative way.
 The second round of training will commence after the mentorship program is completed.
 The second phase will be partnership and market linkage, which the participants will plan and implement over a four-month period with the support of the icipe’s MOYESH Programme and LozaHar.

 Inputs supply